ICT710-TAIST/Project/README.md

 ```

 #  Deployment
-Deploy with heroku, you can push and merge to the master branch, heroku will automatically build the recent sourecode.
+You can push and merge to the master branch, heroku will automatically build the recently updated sourecode.